facebookresearch/mmf/README.md

 ### Quick start
-We provide the files that are required to start our program directly.
-In this way, you can directly start our programs. instead of using the original train2014 and val2014 set, we split the val2014 to val2train2014 and minival2014.
-In this way, train2014 + val2train2014 are used as training dataset while minival2014 is used as validation set.
+We provide preprocessed data files to directly start training and evaluating.
+Instead of using the original `train2014` and `val2014` splits, we split `val2014` into `val2train2014` and `minival2014`, and use `train2014` + `val2train2014` for training and `minival2014` for validation.

-Download data, this step may take some time
+Download data, this step may take some time. (check the size of files at the end of readme)
 ```bash

 git clone git@github.com:fairinternal/Pythia.git